MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 ms.author: brumbaug
 ms.date: 12/02/2016
 ---

-# Hello, iOS Multiscreen – Deep Dive
+# Hello, iOS Multiscreen – deep dive

 In the Quickstart walkthrough, we built and ran our first multi-screen Xamarin.iOS application.
 Now it’s time to develop a deeper understanding of iOS navigation and architecture.